The Chronology of Revelation

 3. Revelation 19:11-16.

-The second half of Chapter 19 recaps the physical return of Jesus—the “Faithful and True” and the “King of kings and Lord of lords”—riding a white horse back to earth, first to trample Jerusalem’s enemies in the winepress and later to destroy His enemies at Armageddon (Revelation 19:11-21).
-He is the “Lamb of God” (John 1:29,36), but at that time He will be taking action as the “Lion of the tribe of Judah” (Revelation 5:5b), first by rescuing Israel and Jerusalem from their attackers (see destruction of Jerusalem).
+The second half of chapter 19 of Revelation recaps the physical return of Jesus—the “Faithful and True” and the “King of kings and Lord of lords”—riding a white horse back to earth.
+First, He will trample Jerusalem’s enemies in the winepress; then, He will destroy His enemies at Armageddon (Revelation 19:11-21).
+He is the “Lamb of God” (John 1:29,36), but at that time He will be taking action as the “Lion of the tribe of Judah” (Revelation 5:5b), first by rescuing Israel and Jerusalem from their attackers (see redemption of Jerusalem).

 Some surmise that Jesus’ blood-stained robe (Revelation 19:13) is symbolic of the blood He shed the day He was flogged, pierced, and crucified.
 Many believe that upon Jesus’ return, the bloody Battle of Armageddon immediately will take place.
 I disagree with both viewpoints.

-Initially, the Lord will set foot in Bozrah, Jordan; and His robe will become stained crimson red, because He will be treading the winepress of his wrath, spattering His garments with the blood of the nations’ armies and shedding it on the ground (Isaiah 63:1-3,6; Revelation 14:19,20, 19:13,15c).
-He will be returning to Jerusalem, presumably on His white horse, to rescue the city from its attackers, and He will “fight against those nations, as he fights in the day of battle” (Zechariah 14:2,3)—the latter (“in the day of battle”) which, I believe, refers to the upcoming Battle of Armageddon, a separate battle 30 days later.
+Jesus will “fight against those nations, as he fights in the day of battle” (Zechariah 14:2,3).
+I feel that the phrase “as he fights in the day of battle” refers to Jesus’ involvement in the subsequent Battle of Armageddon: a separate battle 30 days after His return to earth.
 After their destruction, the “trampled” bodies of Gog and his hordes will be eaten by the gathering birds and wild animals (Ezekiel 39:17-20; Revelation 19:17,18).
 Then the man who was inhabited by the demon spirit Gog will be given “a burial place in Israel” (Ezekiel 39:11).

-After this, chronologically, the final plagues (the Bowl Judgments) will be poured out upon the nations of the earth (Ezekiel 39:21), specifically onto the kingdom of the beast/Antichrist (Revelation 16:1,2,10), for 30 days.
-(The 30 days will fulfill the prophecy in Daniel 12:11: 1,290 days – 1,260 days = 30 days—see extensions to the 70th Week and 30 days).
-This will end with the Battle of Armageddon (Revelation 16:16) and the destruction of the beast and his armies.
+After this, chronologically, the seven final plagues: Bowl Judgments will be poured out upon the nations of the earth (Ezekiel 39:21), specifically onto the kingdom of the beast/Antichrist (Revelation 16:1,2,10), for 30 days.
+This will be while Jesus is on His throne and reigning in Jerusalem.
+(These 30 days will fulfill the prophecy in Daniel 12:11: 1,290 days – 1,260 days = 30 days—see extensions to the 70th Week and 30 days.)
+The 30-day period will end with the Battle of Armageddon (Revelation 16:16) and the destruction of the beast and his armies.

-The beast (Antichrist) and his armies will be gathered to make war, specifically, against the Lamb, “the rider on the horse and his army” (17:14, 19:19-21), because of the plagues Jesus will have poured out upon those in the kingdom of the beast (Revelation 16:2,10,11).
-And then the man inhabited by the Antichrist spirit (1 John 2:22,23, 4:3) will be “thrown alive into the fiery lake of burning sulfur” (Revelation 19:20c)—unlike the man possessed by Gog, who will have been given “a burial place in Israel” (Ezekiel 39:11).
+The beast (Antichrist) and his armies will be gathered to make war against Jesus the Lamb, “the rider on the horse and his army” (Revelation 17:14, 19:19-21), because of the plagues Jesus’ angels will have been pouring out upon those in the kingdom of the beast (16:2,10,11).
+Then the man inhabited by the Antichrist spirit (1 John 2:22,23, 4:3) will be “thrown alive into the fiery lake of burning sulfur” (Revelation 19:20c)—unlike the man possessed by Gog, who will have been given “a burial place in Israel” (Ezekiel 39:11).
 The rest of the dead will be eaten by the birds, which already will have eaten the bodies of the Gog/Magog armies 30 days before.

 the Millennium